gabriel/GHKit/README.md

 GHKit defines various categories and general purpose utilities.

-For example, parsing date strings, generating time ago in words, generating SHA1-HMAC, MD5, or special invocation proxies.
+For example, parsing date strings, date math, string manipulations, URL dictionary formatting, etc. Some examples are below.

+All categories are namespaced with gh_ to avoid conflicts.

 ***Import:***